a-e/placid/README.md

 The MIT License

-Copyright (c) 2012 Society for Human Resource Management
+Copyright (c) 2012 Eric Pierce, Automation Excellence, Society for Human Resource Management

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the